The Short Answer: The scientific process of diagnostic thermal imaging.

 The Long Answer: No single means of testing for breast cancer is perfect or even sufficient.
 X-ray mammography’s sensitivity (how well a test correctly identifies the presence of a disease) is approximately 80% (misses 1 in 5 cancers) at best and has a practical detection threshold of tumors approximately 1 cm (a little less than ½ inch with about 4 million cells).
 The sensitivity of X-ray mammography is significantly degraded for pre-menopausal women, women with dense or fibrocystic breast tissue, women with implants, surgical reductions or prior biopsies, women with large or small breasts and with fast-growing cancer.
 X-ray mammography’s specificity (how well a test correctly identified the absence of a disease) is approximately 11% with a large number of false-positive errors.
 X-ray mammography is a structural study of the breasts that images details based on the differences in the tissues’ absorption of X-ray radiation.
 Usually this means the identification of clusters of small and irregularly shaped calcium deposits (micro-calcifications).
 Calcium deposits occur not just as a result of cancer but as a response to many forms of tissue stress.
 Calcium deposits are easily obscured by competing densities from glandular or scar tissue and some cancer grows too quickly to cause calcium deposits.

 Short Answer: Medical thermology is available in a few major university-based medical centers.
-However, most hospitals have not yet determined how to integrate thermology into their imaging services, are satisfied with their existing imaging services or have not determined any means by which to fund a thermology service.
+However, most hospitals have not determined any means by which to fund a thermology service or are satisfied with their existing imaging services.

 The Long Answer: Most medical thermologists are specialists in neurology, surgery, vascular medicine or oncology that practice thermology as an adjunct within their specialty rather than as a discipline itself.
 There are very few trained and dedicated thermologists, not nearly enough to be available for even the major hospitals.
 The imaging services of most hospitals are run by radiologists and most radiologists have no useful abilities for thermology as it is based on medical function rather than medical structure.
 What little knowledge many radiologists have of thermology is outdated and they may be under peer-pressure to disregard thermology as an imaging system outside of their domain.
 Unfortunately, the current lack of effective national standards for quality and practices for thermology also acts to keep it out of the mainstream of Medicine.